Treze Futebol Clube

 The main rival of Treze is Campinense, another traditional football club from Campina Grande.
 They have a long-standing rivalry, being collectively known as the Maiorais.
 This is considered as the most important derby in the countryside of Brazil.
 There is also a rivalry between Treze and Botafogo (PB), a football club from João Pessoa (Paraíba's capital), due to some historical issues between the two cities.

 The club own the Presidente Vargas stadium, which has a theoretical capacity of 12,000, but an approved capacity of 3,800.
 Games are often played at the state-owned stadium Amigão.

 Treze is currently ranked second among Paraíba teams in CBF's national club ranking at 67th place overall.
 They are the best placed team in the state from outside of Greater João Pessoa.

+According to research institutes such as Datavox and GPP, Treze is the local club with the largest number of fans in Paraíba.
+It is estimated that the club has a fan base of approximately 600,000 supporters just in Paraíba, which represents 62% of local fans' preference, having a larger fan base than the combined total of the second and third largest fan bases in the state.

 History

 Foundation

-The club was founded on September 7, 1925 by Antônio Fernandes Bioca and twelve other football fans.
+The club was founded on 7 September 1925 by Antônio Fernandes Bioca and twelve other football fans.
 The group usually played football at a field which is now João Pessoa street.
 Antônio Fernandes Bioca introduced football to Paraíba, after bringing the first football to the state.

-First team
+First team and First game

 In 1925, Treze's first team was José Rodolfo, José Casado, Alberto Santos, Zacarias Ribeiro "Cotó" and Plácido Veras "Guiné", Eurico, Zacarias do Ó, José Eloy, Olívio Barreto, Osmundo Lima and José de Castro.

-First game

 Treze's first official match was played on 1 May 1926, at Campo dos Currais, which is now the site of a public market.
-Treze beat Palmeiras, an established team from the state capital João Pessoa, 1-0.
+Treze beat Palmeiras, an established team from the state capital João Pessoa, 1–0.
 Plácido Veras (known as Guiné), one of the thirteen founders of the club, scored the goal, to become the scorer of the first official Treze goal.

+Garrincha

+In the year 1968, when Treze faced the Argentina U-20 national team and lost 3–2, shortly after the match on 8 February 1968, at Presidente Vargas Stadium, Garrincha donned the Treze Futebol Clube jersey in a friendly against the Romania national team, which was qualified for the 1970 World Cup.
+He was substituted in the second half, and Treze suffered a 2–1 defeat.
+Leduar scored the goal for Galo.
+Treze's lineup featured: Elias; Janca, Antonino, and Leduar; Mané and Nilton; Mané Garrincha, Lima, Chicletes, Pedrinho, and Zé Luiz.